SicariusBlack/mic-drop-results/README.md

 <h2 align="center">Meet the Developer</h2>

-All questions, concerns, bug reports, and suggestions should be directed to [SicariusBlack](https://discord.com/users/1104424999365918841) on Discord.
-I value your feedback and I would love to hear from you!
+If you have any questions, concerns, bug reports, or suggestions, please feel free to reach out to [SicariusBlack](https://discord.com/users/1104424999365918841) on Discord.
+Your feedback means a lot to me and I would love to hear from you!